Home » best-waterfalls-in-sri-lanka-the-ultimate-guide

 BEST WATERFALLS IN SRI LANKA – The Ultimate Guide with 14 waterfalls!

-With over 400 waterfalls recorded, Sri Lanka has a lot of beautiful waterfalls to offer.
+With over 400 waterfalls in Sri Lanka recored, the island has a lot of beautiful waterfalls to offer.
 Because of the hilly inlands, most waterfalls can be found in the central highlands of the island.
 Some have natural pools to bathe in, while others are more tucked away and can only be seen from a distance.
 But if you have a drone, you can fly closer to them.
 There is even a waterfall in Sri Lanka where you can bath in at the top!
 It’s almost impossible to visit all the Sri Lanka waterfalls, so that’s why you can find in this blogpost the best 14 waterfalls in Sri Lanka!

 14 BEST SRI LANKA WATERFALLS